 This web page illustrates, through our collections, the many roles that Canadian men and women played during the First World War, and the defining mark that the war left on our society.
-Consult Canada and the First World War

 War Diaries of the First World War

-From the start of the First World War, Canadian Expeditionary Force units were required to maintain a daily account of their “Actions in the Field”—commonly referred to as a War Diary.
-This database contains the digitized war diaries of Canadian Expeditionary Force infantry, artillery and cavalry units, brigade, division and corps commands, as well as support units such as railway and forestry troops.
-Consult War Diaries of the First World War
+From the start of the First World War, Canadian Expeditionary Force units were required to maintain a daily account of their “Actions in the Field”—commonly referred to as a “War Diary.”
+This database contains the digitized war diaries of Canadian Expeditionary Force infantry, artillery and cavalry units, brigades, divisions, and corps commands, as well as of support units, such as railway and forestry troops.

 100 Stories: Canadians in the First World War

 This online memorial features the stories of 100 people who personally experienced the First World War.
-All of the stories are biographical in nature and compiled largely from original military records, photographs, census records and other historical materials held here at Library and Archives Canada.
-Consult 100 Stories: Canadians in the First World War
+All of the stories are biographical in nature and compiled largely from original military records, photographs, census records and other historical materials held at Library and Archives Canada.

-You can now use our new Collection Search (Beta) to access millions of photographs just by using keywords.
+Collection Search to access millions of photographs just by using keywords.
 For your convenience, albums are also available on

 If you are looking for a song to mark Remembrance Day, see the military music section of our